 I’ll be honest; the post title is a little misleading.
 My pregnancy was not exactly zero waste.
 But growing a tiny human is hard work and sometimes reducing waste was just not on my radar.
 However, I do want to share with you guys my experience and thoughts.
-I’d also love any feedback and would love to hear how other moms have reduced waste during their own pregnancy.
+I’d also love any feedback and would love to hear how other pregnant women have reduced waste and their carbon footprint during their own pregnancy.

 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Luckily, I was able to find a prenatal multivitamin that I liked that came in a glass bottle.
+Most vitamins these days come packaged in plastic bottles.
+However, luckily I was able to find a prenatal vitamin that I liked that came in a glass bottle.
+I chose this whole foods prenatal because of its natural ingredients and USDA organic certification.
 This is the one that I used throughout my pregnancy: